-When you see or become aware of a spill, you must report it as soon as possible.
+If you're in control of a substance at the time of a spill or cause a spill, you must report it as soon as possible.
+Anyone who becomes aware of a spill is encouraged to report it.
 Call the Yukon Spill Line at 867-667-7244.
 It's monitored 24/7.

 When you call, have the following information ready:

-- Type and approximate volume of material spilled, such as a description of the spill area and where it may have travelled.
+- An approximate volume of material spilled, such as a description of the spill area and where it may have travelled

 If a spill has occurred and the responsible person cannot or will not take action, you can anonymously report a spill and we’ll follow up.

-If you are responsible for the spill, you are legally obligated to:
+If you're responsible for the spill, you're legally obligated to:

-- Take all reasonable measures to confine, repair and remedy the effects of the spill.
+- take all reasonable measures to confine, repair and remedy the effects of the spill; and